KoenHaagsma/TechTrack-Functional-Programming/README.md

 -   [License](##License)

 ## 📖 About the project
-This project consists out of two applications, one a Pokemon comparetor and one a Eye color visualization, for the Pokemon comperator i used an open API called PokeAPI, to get all Pokemons that ever existed in the Pokemon franchise, for the eye color visualization we used a form that we filled in ourselfs.
+This project consists out of two applications, one a Pokemon comparetor and one a Eye color visualisation, for the Pokemon comperator i used an open API called PokeAPI, to get all Pokemons that ever existed in the Pokemon franchise, for the eye color visualisation we used a form that we filled in ourselfs.
 During the project i logged everyday in a [logbook](), if you want to read specific thing that i did from day to day read the [logbook]().
 There is also a wiki with detailed information.